 The most common strike price (the price you can buy a share of common stock in the future) for the warrants is $11.50

 To show the power of warrants, imagine that you bought 100 shares of a SPAC at the $10 IPO price with half-warrants, investing a total of $1,000.

 Now let’s say that the underlying stock went to $20.

 Your total return would be 42.5% ($1,000 return in the underlying stock plus $425 return on the warrants).

 You can make a lot of money investing in SPACS, but it is a specialized business.
 Just buying a SPAC because Bill Ackman or Sam Zell is involved is a coin toss.

 But done correctly, SPAC investing comes very close to risk-free investing.

-The trick is simple: buy as many SPACs as you can.
+The strategy (or trick, in other words) is simple: Buy as many SPACs as you can.

-When the SPAC announces a deal (or announces their acquisition target), the stock and the warrants will pop in price if the market likes the proposed transaction.
+When the SPAC announces a deal (announces their acquisition target), the stock and the warrants typically pop in price.
+This happens when the market likes the proposed transaction.